knobs-dials/pg_sizes/README.md

 # Caveats

-Proof of concept version, contains various hardcoded assumptions, and I may have misread documentation.
-I'm sure the sizes are approximate  I need to read up.
+Proof of concept version, contains various hardcoded assumptions, and I may have probably misread documentation.
+I'm sure the sizes are approximate.
+I need to read up.

-You need to be able to stat the database's actual files on filesystem.
-(TODO: figure out if we can do it from the database itself - see exact meaning of relpages)

 You're running someone else's code on your database.

+# Consider

+Since this has code that matches filenames to relations, I could do a 'forced indices warming' or similar.